+(3-0) 3 hours credit.
+Prerequisite: HIS 2003 recommended.
 An examination of San Antonio's history.
 Topics may include the cultural origins of colonial San Antonio; political, economic, and social development; and the effects of urbanization on local ethnic communities.

-3503 The Expansion of Europe, 1415-1800 (3-0) 3 hours credit.
+3503 The Expansion of Europe, 1415-1800

+(3-0) 3 hours credit.
+Prerequisite: HIS 2003 recommended.
 A survey of European exploration, cultural and economic expansion, colonization, and imperialism.